sbutler/aws-bastion-terraform/README.md

 file systems used by your projects.
-These EFS's must be available in the VPC the instances are launched in. **Do not assume that any extra ENIs will be brought online before the instance attempts to mount extra EFS's.** All EFS's should have mount points in the same VPC as `internal_subnets`.
+These EFS's must be available in the VPC the instances are launched in. **Do not assume that any extra ENIs will be brought online before the instance attempts to mount extra EFS's.** All EFS's should have mount targets in the same VPC as `internal_subnets`.

 The key in the map is the name of the EFS for the configuration and default mount point (although you can override this).
 Each value of the map is an